nixomose/zosbd2/README.md

 # building

-to build the kernel module you must have the kernel headers for you running kernel installed.
+to build the kernel module you must have the kernel headers for your running kernel installed.

 ubuntu/debian:
 sudo apt install linux-headers-$(uname -r)